 In July 2008, he played for the Seattle SuperSonics during the NBA Summer League, where he averaged 1.7 points, 1.3 rebounds and 3.0 assists in three games.

-As a sophomore in 2005/06, Bruce started all 17 games during school's abbreviated 2005/06 season – Baylor was barred from playing any non-conference games in 2005/06 due to a 2003 scandal.
-He was named All-Big 12 honourable mention by league coaches and Associated Press, earned Academic All-Big 12 second team honours, named to the Big 12 Commissioner's Honour Roll for fall 2005, and voted the Big 12's "Most Underrated Player" by opposing conference players in a poll taken by Sports Illustrated.
-He averaged 13.1 points, 3.5 rebounds and 3.2 assists per game on the season.
+During that 2005/06 season, Bruce was named All-Big 12 honourable mention by league coaches and the Associated Press, earned Academic All-Big 12 second team honours, was named to the Big 12 Commissioner’s Honour Roll for fall 2005, and was voted the Big 12’s “Most Underrated Player” by opposing conference players in a Sports Illustrated poll.

 - NBL Rookie Of The Year (2009)- 1999 VBL Rookie of the Year